MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  If you enable this policy, the First-run experience and the splash screen will not be shown to users when they run Google Chrome for the first time.
+  If you enable this policy, the First-run experience and the splash screen will not be shown to users when they run Microsoft Edge for the first time.

 For the configuration options shown in the First Run Experience, the browser will default to the following: